Techie + Gamers

 Esso Watches sold watches that contained negative ions.
 These reportedly could balance out positive ions that put unnecessary pressure on humans.
 Founder Ryan Naylor pitched the product on Shark Tank but it didn’t go as planned.
 The Sharks were skeptical about the watches and he didn’t get a deal.
-The business later shut down and is worth $0 as of 2023.
+The business later shut down and is worth $0 in 2024.

 About the Founder